malcolmroberts/stationary/README.md

 The script then asks for the filenames, which is a comma-separated list of filenames (eg "data,data.typ", without the quotes), and then asks for a choice of scales and axis labels.

+Scripts:
+The file
+  run.sh <filename> <optional bool to specify rounding>
+take an input file <filename> and convert it into a sequence of (position,value) pairs, and then run stationary.py

+The file
+  run2.sh <filename> <optional bool to specify rounding>
+calls run.sh and then creates a PDF of the output, using asymptote and tex for visualization and typesetting.